tobiashofmann/karma-sonarqube-generic-reporter/README.md

 Based on the original [karma-junit-reporter](https://github.com/karma-runner/karma-junit-reporter).

-This version is adopted to work with SonarQube 7.x and the [Generic Test Data importer](https://docs.sonarqube.org/display/SONAR/Generic+Test+Data).
+This version is adjusted to work with SonarQube 7.x and the [Generic Test Data importer](https://docs.sonarqube.org/display/SONAR/Generic+Test+Data) used by SQ to import unit tests.

 ## Installation